rabblerouser/docs/README.md

 # Rabble Rouser docs

-Herein shall be found all the documentation that pertains to the Rabble Rouser project as a whole.
-Documentation for Rabble Rouser apps should still be found in the relevant repos.
+Here is all the documentation for the Rabble Rouser project as a whole.
+Documentation for individual Rabble Rouser apps should still be found in the relevant repos.

 Documents that should live in here include anything related to overall architecture and infrastructure, project goals or anything that isn't specific to a particular app.